sbshah97/Old-Blog/_posts/2017-07-11-unit-testing-android.markdown

 ---
 layout: post
 title: "Introduction to Unit Testing in Android"
-description: "An Introduction to what Unit Testing is and how to use it in Android with Roboelectric Testing Framework"
+description: "How to use in Android with Roboelectric Testing Framework"
 tags:
 - Android
 - Software Testing
-languages:
+category:
-- Java
+- Programming
 ---

 Hi!
 This is a small tutorial and article on Unit Testing and why to use it in everyday development.
 I've made a small tutorial on how you can get started with Roboelectric.
 You can check out the sample code in the Github repository [here](https://github.com/salman-bhai/Calculator-Demo-App).
 Feel free to leave your comments at the bottom of the page!